emacsmirror/srht/README.md

 # Setup

-To use this client, you need to [generate](https://meta.sr.ht/oauth/personal-token) a personal access token.
+To use this client, you need to [generate](https://meta.sr.ht/oauth/personal-token) a personal access token (Oauth not Oauth2).
 This token will have unrestricted access to all sr.ht APIs and can be used like a normal access token to authenticate API requests.

 After creating the token: